ANCIENT & MEDIEVAL COINS

 sides.
 In 1026 Ghaznavid Sultan Mahmud conquered

 Sindh.
-We are pleased to offer silver Dammas of two of the
+We are pleased to offer a silver Dammas

-Habbarid sultans of Sindh.
-Abdallah I, who ruled from about
+Habbarid sultans of Sindh issued b y Ali, who ruled from about 973 to

 SINDH SILVER DAMMA, ALI ca. 973-987AD VF